Roronoa Zoro: Personality

-Zoro is a confident and serious individual who tends to act impulsively like his captain.
-He responds in a comical, short-tempered way towards minor conflicts.
-A running gag is that he always gets lost even when shown where to go, having gotten lost even while walking in a straight line; he is very insecure about this and always blames someone else.
-While the crew is out at sea, Zoro can (usually) be found sleeping or training towards his goal of becoming the world's best swordsman.
-He and Sanji have a great rivalry, often resorting to fighting and insults over the most minuscule of problems.
-He never calls Sanji by his name in the original Japanese manga; he uses phrases like "dumb-cook", etc. Sanji calls him phrases like marimo (moss-head). etc.
+Zoro is a confident, serious, and stoic individual who tends to act impulsively, like his captain.
+He responds to minor conflicts in a comical, short-tempered manner.
+His notoriously poor sense of direction has become a running gag; he has gotten lost even while walking in a straight line.
+He is very insecure about this and always blames somebody else after losing his way.
+While the crew is at sea, Zoro can usually be found sleeping or training to achieve his goal of becoming the world's greatest swordsman.
+He and Vinsmoke Sanji have a long-running rivalry, often resorting to fights and insults over trivial problems.
+He notably never calls Sanji by name in the original Japanese manga; instead, he uses phrases like "dumb-cook" and "ero-cook".
+Sanji calls him phrases such as marimo (moss-head).

 Though not a samurai, he appears to maintain a certain degree of bushido and is frequently mistaken for one.
-Unlike Luffy and most of the Straw Hat Pirates, Zoro has killed his opponents if it is necessary, though never in cold blood.
-Zoro enjoys fighting a strong opponent, and he usually faces down the second strongest villain in each arc.
-Zoro tends to have a maniacal grin and serious glare when battling a worthy opponent.
+Unlike Luffy and most of the Straw Hat Pirates, Zoro has killed his opponents when necessary, though never in cold blood.
+Zoro enjoys fighting strong opponents and usually faces the second strongest villain in each story arc.
+Zoro often wears a maniacal grin and serious glare when battling a worthy opponent.

-On the ship, he normally either trains with weights or sleeps.
-The only work he is seen doing regularly is hoisting the anchor using his great strength and maintaining a lookout in the ship's crow's nest (which on the Thousand Sunny also doubles as his gym).
-He also likes sake, almost to the degree that Luffy likes meat, but like Nami, he never gets drunk due to his inhumanly high endurance and tolerance for alcohol.
+On the ship, he usually either trains with weights or sleeps.
+The only tasks he is regularly seen doing are hoisting the anchor using his great strength and maintaining a lookout from the ship's crow's nest (which, on the Thousand Sunny, also doubles as his gym).
+He also likes sake, almost as much as Luffy likes meat, but like Nami, he never gets drunk due to his inhumanly high endurance and tolerance for alcohol.
 Despite his poor sense of direction, he is often the first to sense an enemy or danger and react.
-He is often displayed as being well aware of dangerous situations and the people around him.
+He is often shown to be well aware of dangerous situations and the people around him.